luckyduck/Simple-Multisite-Sitemaps/readme.txt

 Hopefully!
 This plugin generates the sitemap.xml file on-the-fly, once it's requested via http.
 A sitemap.xml file in the document root would even stop this plugin from working correctly.

 == Changelog ==

+= 1.1 =
+* Only up to 10 posts/pages were added to the sitemap.xml file

 = 1.0 =
 * Initial public release